Tech Fetish

 The word, and "fetish" without sex

-The phrase tech fetish uses fetish in its broad, colloquial sense, an object of near-devotional fixation, rather than the clinical sexual meaning attached to terms like fetishistic disorder.
-Its precise coinage is not well documented; it spread informally through consumer journalism and online enthusiast culture in the late twentieth and early twenty-first centuries.
-The more formal synonym, technophilia, is built from the Greek téchnē ("art, skill, craft") and phílos ("loving, dear, friend").
+The phrase tech fetish borrows fetish in its everyday sense, an object of devotion, rather than the diagnostic term behind fetishistic disorder.
+Its precise coinage is not well documented; it spread informally through consumer journalism and enthusiast culture in the late twentieth and early twenty-first centuries.
+The more formal synonym, technophilia, is built from Greek téchnē ("art, skill, craft") and phílos ("loving, dear").
 The noun technophile is documented as having emerged in the 1960s as an "unflattering word introduced by technophobes", a pejorative for over-eager adopters that was later reclaimed as a neutral or positive self-description.
 Technophilia and technophobia are framed as opposing dispositions toward the same accelerating change.

 The deeper antecedent: commodity fetishism

 The behaviour is far older than the slang.
-Karl Marx described commodity fetishism in the first chapter of Capital: A Critique of Political Economy (volume 1, 1867) (in Section 4, "The Fetishism of Commodities and the Secret thereof") to capture how manufactured goods take on a quasi-magical social value, so that relations between people "appear as a relation between things" and obscure the human labour behind them.
-That analysis is frequently invoked to explain modern gadget devotion, in which a phone or laptop becomes an object of identity rather than merely a tool, and it anchors the related entry on commodity fetishism.
+Karl Marx described commodity fetishism in the first chapter of Capital: A Critique of Political Economy (volume 1, 1867), in Section 4, "The Fetishism of Commodities and the Secret thereof," to capture how manufactured goods take on a quasi-magical social value so that relations between people "appear as a relation between things" and obscure the human labour behind them.
+That analysis is often invoked to explain modern gadget devotion, in which a phone or laptop becomes an object of identity rather than merely a tool, and it anchors the related entry on commodity fetishism.

 The hobbyist and early-adopter lineage